 Geoff LeBon (left) and Nathan Buck (right) retrieve and document water samples from the CTD.

-Geoff LeBon (left) and Nathan Buck (right) retrieve and document water samples from the CTD.
+Geoff LeBon (left) and Nathan Buck retrieve and document water samples from the CTD (an instrument that measures conductivity, temperature, and depth).
 Click image for larger view and more details.

 Towed hydrocast (tow-yo) at NW Rota #1 Submarine Volcano on February 12, 2003.

-Towed hydrocast (tow-yo) at NW Rota #1 Submarine Volcano (14° 36' N) on February 12, 2003.
-A) Bathymetric map with tow line of hydrocast in white.
-B. Hydrothermal plume above volcano as delineated by optical backscatter.
-The black saw tooth pattern is the track of the CTD-rosette package as it passed over the volcano.
-The stair step features in the track are the locations where samples were taken. ΔNTU= nepelometric turbidity units above ambient seawater.
+These images represent aspects of a towed hydrocast (tow-yo) at NW Rota-1 submarine volcano, located at 14° 36' N. The tow-yo was performed February 12, 2003.
+A) The bathymetric map shows (in white) the tow line of hydrocast.
+B) The hydrothermal plume above volcano shown as delineated by optical backscatter.
+The black saw-tooth pattern is the track of the CTD-rosette package as it passed over the volcano.
+The stair-step features in the track as are the locations where samples were taken.
 Click image for larger view and more details.

 Hydrothermal Plumes and Prospecting